eq19/feed/_drafts/exponentiation_zone.md

 ![](https://user-images.githubusercontent.com/8466209/226644534-00cf4fe3-04f9-4b28-8a8b-674bcf4bd585.png)

-By the spin above you can see that the 4 zones of these `19's to 17's` is represent the `1 to 5`.
+By the spin above you can see that the 4 zones of these `19's to 17's` are representing the rotation `1 to 5`.
 Such of formation can be seen on _Ulam Spiral_ as below.

 ```tip
 The Ulam spiral or prime spiral is a graphical depiction of the set of prime numbers, devised by mathematician Stanisław Ulam in 1963 and popularized in Martin Gardner's Mathematical Games column in Scientific American a short time later.